Before you begin using Grant Runner, you need to:

 This guide describes the functionality of the Approvals component.

 As a reviewer, you can access the approval flow for an application from the Approvals tab in SAGE.
 You have the option of viewing a graphical or a textual representation of the approval flow.
-If you are a preparer or owner of the eGC1, you can access the approval flow from the Certify & Route page of the application.
+If you are a preparer or owner of the eGC1, you can also access the approval flow from its Certify & Route page.

 Generally, anyone who appears on the SAGE approval flow is referred to as a reviewer.
 More specifically, reviewers are either Approvers or Watchers.